Health & Cooking

 Not all extra virgin olive oil (EVOO) is created equal.
 Many poor-quality oils are diluted with old oils, common-seed oils, preservatives, chemicals, fillers, etc. The U.S. does not have a controlled standard for classifying oils, so there are many that hold the label "EVOO" without actually holding the true values.

 Because olive oil is perishable, it is best consumed fresh to optimize flavor and health benefits.
 Certain chemical components such as free fatty acids (FFA) and peroxide values increase over time, and "healthy" compounds decrease, degrading the oil and causing rancidity.

 When olive oil is exposed to air, light or heat, it deteriorates and can become unfit for consumption.
 Rancid oil is harmful.
-Once purchased and bottled, our oil should be used within 12 months.
+Once opened, our oil should be used within 12-14 months.
 To keep oil fresh as long as possible, keep your olive oil in the dark bottle it comes in from our store, and store in a cool, dark place (such as a cabinet; refrigeration not necessary).

 DEFINING THE POSITIVE CHARACTERISTICS OF OLIVE OIL

 The first way to characterize olive oil is to chemically analyze samples for positive traits to determine healthy and stability measurements.
 The second way is through organoleptic, or sensory experience.
 The latter describes what you experience when you taste an oil - bitter, nutty, fruity, tart, etc.

 THE COMPOSITION OF OLIVE OIL

 Becoming familiar with the chemical composition of olive oil will help you choose an oil that enhances your cooking and intensifies the dining experience.
 These four key characteristics will help you make an educated decision about which olive oil is right for you.